Anne Bourchier, 7th Baroness Bourchier: Adultery

-In 1541, after Anne had left Baron Parr, he began an affair with Dorothy Bray, who served as a Maid of Honour to Queen Catherine Howard.

-Parr's sister, Catherine Parr, in March 1543 used her influence to help her brother and on 17 April 1543, he obtained an Act of Parliament, repudiating Anne and her child, who was declared a bastard, and unfit to inherit.
+Parr's sister, Katherine Parr, in March 1543 used her influence to help her brother and on 17 April 1543, he obtained an Act of Parliament, repudiating Anne and her child, who was declared a bastard, and unfit to inherit.
 The act was styled in the Lords' journal as a Bill "to bar and make base and bastards, the child which be, or shall be borne in adultery by the Lady Anne, wife of the Lord Parr".
 This act was read for the first time on 13 March 1543.
 The Act stated in the 34th Year Hen.
 VIII:"That for the last two years she [Anne] had eloped from her husband, William Lord Parr, and had not in that time ever returned to nor had any carnal intercourse with him, but had been gotten with child by one of her adulterors and been delivered of such child, which child 'being as is notoriously known, begotten in adultery, and born during the espousals' between her and Lord Parr 'by the law of this realm is inheritable and may pretend to inherit all &c;' and the Act therefore declared the said child to be a bastard.
-At this time, his sister Catherine was being courted by King Henry VIII.
+At this time, his sister Katherine was being courted by King Henry VIII.
 Anne spent the next few years living in exile at the manor of Little Wakering, in Essex.
 She was allegedly reduced to a state of poverty.

-That same year (1543), William Parr had begun his courtship of Elizabeth Brooke, who was the niece of his mistress, Dorothy Bray (or Braye), as well as a former Maid of Honour of Anne of Cleves and Catherine Howard.
+That same year (1543), William Parr had begun his courtship of Elizabeth Brooke, who was the niece of his mistress, Dorothy Bray (or Braye), as well as a former Maid of Honour of Anne of Cleves and Katherine Howard.
 He was created 1st Earl of Essex on 23 December 1543.
 On 31 March 1552, a bill was passed in Parliament which declared the marriage between Parr and Bourchier to be null and void.